openshift/openshift-ansible/docs/proposals/role-entry-points.md

 ## Proposal

-Make a role that conforms to the following conditions:
+Make sure roles conform to the following conditions:
 * none of the variables read/set inside a role are global
 * all variables inside a role are `r_` (`r` standing for a role) and/or `__` (for private) prefixed
 * all values are propagated to a role through `r_` prefixed variables only